American Composition girl doll, two

 composition head & limbs, cloth body, painted facial features, closed

-painted mouth, molded painted hair.
-Marked on shoulder plate: NIBUR
+painted mouth, molded painted hair, doll marked on shoulder plate NIBUR in a diamond.

 Nibur Novelty, Baby Doll, 12"